marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ### ASP.NET Core Identity Configuration

 The Identity components are already present in our project.
-However, we need to modify it to add further configuration that will integrate these components with the rest of the application.
+However, we need to add further configuration that will integrate these components with the rest of the application.

 In software architecture, that is referred to as middleware.

-ASP.NET Core provides a standard approach to integrate these new middlewares into the normal execution of the application.
+ASP.NET Core provides a standard approach to integrate a middleware into the normal execution of the application.
 This mechanism resembles a water pipeline.
 Each new service further extends the plumbing system, taking the water at one end, and passing it to the next segment.